Ord's kangaroo rat: Food habits

 Ord's kangaroo rats are primarily granivorous and herbivorous.
 They consume a variety of foods, but most commonly eat the seeds of grasses and forbs, green vegetation, and dry vegetation.
 They occasionally consume animal material, mostly arthropods.
 In Colorado, seeds comprised 74% of their diets, forbs 13%, grasses and sedges 5%, arthropods 4%, and fungi and mosses 2%.

 In southeastern Idaho big sagebrush/crested wheatgrass range, Ord's kangaroo rats consumed (in order of proportion) pollen, arthropods, plant parts (Asteraceae) and crested wheatgrass seeds.
-A study of Ord's kangaroo rat foods in Texas found the primary foods consumed included seeds of sand paspalum (Paspalum stramineum), honey mesquite, sand bluestem (Andropogon gerardii var. paucipilus), common ragweed (Ambrosia artemisiifolia), and rose-ring gaillardia (Gaillardia pulchella).
+A study of Ord's kangaroo rat foods in Texas found the primary foods consumed included seeds of sand paspalum (Paspalum stramineum), honey mesquite, sand bluestem (Andropogon gerardi var. paucipilus), common ragweed (Ambrosia artemisiifolia), and rose-ring gaillardia (Gaillardia pulchella).
 In Texas, seeds of creosotebush, gramas (Bouteloua spp.) and dropseeds (Sporobolus spp.) formed the major portion of Ord's kangaroo rat diets.
 Seeds of mesquite, Russian-thistle, sunflowers (Helianthus spp.), and sandbur (Cenchrus spp.) are also major dietary items.

 Harvested seeds are transported in cheek pouches to burrows and consumed or cached there.
 Ord's kangaroo rats also cache seed in scattered shallow holes; this activity sometimes results in seedling emergence.
 They are easily able to retrieve shallowly buried seeds.
 A single Ord's kangaroo rat may make tens to hundreds of caches, each with tens to hundreds of seeds.

 Kangaroo rats are physiologically adapted to arid environments.
 Most water is obtained from seeds and succulent plants.
 They drink water when it is available, but apparently do not require free water.